krehera/SFCJbot/README.md

 commands:

+**help ** - links to the GitHub page so the user can see the README

 **queue [game]** - adds you to the queue for [game]

 **unqueue [game]** - removes you from the queue for [game]